-How you can also manage to make a one page resume
+How you can also make a one-page resume

 Are you a college student with some work experience?
 We have several resumes on this site that reflect the experiences of college students and recent graduates.
 Click the example you’re interested in to check out the downloadable template and writing guide.

 Now, read the following explanation of the resume sample below to learn what you should and should not include in your own section.